weemicrobe/Short-Reads-Metagenomics-Tutorial/shortreadstutorialpt1.md

 # Tutorial for the Analysis of Shotgun Metagenomics (Short-Reads) Data for Environmental Microbiology
 I wrote this tutorial for my fellow lab members (Sylvan lab and Smith lab) to follow along as we transition into analyzing more metagenomes in our work.
 I hope that this will help you! :)

-##### The tutorial is made of several sections and after the assembly, you can follow the path of binning, or working with contigs without binning, or both.
+##### I've been writing code offline for a long time and I'm finally making them live on Github!
+I plan to add the full tutorial in a few weeks!
+The tutorial will be made of several sections, and after the Part 2 on assembly, you can follow the path of binning, or work with contigs without binning, or both.

 ## Part 1: Quality control on raw reads
 ### Tools